 Similarly, older adults and seniors prefer high-quality lighting and good lighting.
 Use natural light and sunlight through windows.
 But eliminate glare with shades.
 Ensure all areas are well-lit.
 Make sure there are no dark spaces or dimly lit areas.

 Another common way to make your event or location sensory-friendly and senior-friendly is to reduce noise.
 For instance, many stores, malls or offices play background music.
 Or have equipment onsite that makes noise.
 Many people are sensitive to noise.
-Didi you know that 5.5% of the population has hearing loss that impacts their daily life?
+According to the World Health Organization, more than 20% of the population has hearing loss that impacts their daily life 1.
 That is a lot of people!